willbribeiro/ThermoPy/README.md

 ## License

 ThermoPy is licensed under the GNU General Public License v3.0.
 See the [LICENSE](https://github.com/willbribeiro/ThermoPy/blob/main/LICENSE) file for details.
+You are free to use, modify, and distribute the code for any purpose.

 ## Contributions